wacfeld/portfolio/README.md

 # dd4yu
-Some of Daniel Yu's code.
+Some of Daniel D. Yu's code.
 Details listed below.
 Sorted by date, latest to earliest.

 If you are short on time, the most relevant projects are "[Monopoly in x86](#mon86)", "[Monopoly in C](#monc)", "[MITON](#miton)", "[Chess Computer](#chessc)".